Nirmata-Labs/RaspberryPi-Long-Term-Timelapse/README.md

 # RaspberryPi-Timelapse
 The project is a tutorial on how to build and implement a long time lapse recording based on a Raspberry Pi.
+There is no camera that is affordable that has such features.
+You can easily create time-lapse recordings of your construction site, nature or other projects over a period of more than one year.

 ## Features: